Monday, February 17th

 “Oh my…” I couldn’t finish the sentence.

 I nearly vomited.
 I couldn’t stand straight.
-I lost my balanced and braced my back against the wall.
+I lost my balance and braced my back against the wall.
 I couldn’t believe this.

 Who could have done this to them!?
 Why!?